raneio/startpoint/README.md

 # Startpoint for every web projects

 Pure Sass, no Javascript.
 Startpoint get you a simple and beautiful starting point for your website.
 It contents variable file where you can determine colors, font properties, spaces and other styles.
-In addition to this Stratpoint offers most important helper attributes what speed up the development of your site.
+In addition to this Startpoint offers most important helper attributes what speed up the development of your site.

 [![NPM](https://nodei.co/npm/startpoint-sass.png?compact=true)](https://nodei.co/npm/startpoint-sass/)